gwdistsys18/dist-sys-practice/README.md

 ### **Bring it all together**

 In the AWS Tutorial: Break a Monolith Application into Microservices, I broke a application into microservices and deploy them into containers.
 Actually, it is easy for me after the annoying procedure I met on above lab.
 The tutorial provides a monolith application to play with.
 There are four sections included--1) Containerize the application, 2) deploy the application, 3) break the monolith, and 4) deploy microservices.

+1. **Containerize the monolith**
+    * Install dependencies and get application source

+    * Build and push Docker Image

+2. **Deploy the monolith**
+3. **Break it into microservices**
+4. **Depoy microservices**